Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Performance

+In optimizing MAXIMA for throughput and spatial resolution, a tradeoff was made with respect to angular resolution.
 There are several factors that influence the angular resolution of a transmission XRD measurement.
-First, we consider effect of the beam divergence (actually, convergence) from the focusing mirrors, which is about \qty{3.5}{mrad}.
-This effect is shown in Fig.~\ref{fig:beam divergence}.
+First, we consider effect of the beam divergence (actually, convergence) from the focusing mirrors, which is about \qty{3.15}{mrad}.
+This effect is shown in Fig.~\ref{fig:beam divergence}(a).